 Astrid doesn't share at all this scepticism about the voters' capabilities.
-"It's not a burden, she states emphatically, it's living politics."
-There was just as little panic in evidence in the voting offices of the Swiss towns and communities in May 2003; rather the mood was relaxed, with a confidence born of long experience that the vote counting would not cause any particular problems.
+"It's not a burden", she states emphatically, "it's living politics."
+There was just as little panic in evidence in the voting offices of the Swiss towns and municipalities on that Sunday in May; rather the mood was relaxed, with a confidence born of long experience that the vote counting would not cause any particular problems.